FAQs regarding prospective student advising

 Where can I take prerequisite courses?

-Prerequisite courses may be taken at any institution of higher education (college, university, vocational/technical school, community college) accredited by its regional accrediting agency.
+Prerequisite courses may be taken at any institution of higher education (college, university, vocational/technical school, community college, and/or dual credit high school classes or AP classes for which the candidate received a college credit and transcript) accredited by its regional accrediting agency as long as the course meets the prerequisite requirements.
 There is no competitive advantage given to applicants who have taken their prerequisite courses at ISU.

 Are courses with pass-fail grades accepted?